Artaud (album): "Bajan"

 "Bajan" has been considered Spinetta's most Beatlesque song since the Almendra years.
-It is perhaps the most optimistic song on the record, referring to the passage of time from the place of youth with lyrics such as "I have time to know/if my dreams end up in something" (Spanish: "Tengo tiempo para saber/Si lo que sueño concluye en algo").
+It is perhaps the most optimistic song on the record, referring to the passage of time from the place of youth with lyrics such as "I have time to know whether/what I dream will end in something" (Spanish: "Tengo tiempo para saber/Si lo que sueño concluye en algo").
 Spinetta once again refers to nature, with images like "the old oak", "the day that sits to die", "the night that clouds endlessly", and the sun and the moon as two ideal faces of the human."
-Kleiman felt that the final lines "And besides/You are the sun/Quietly as well/You can be the moon" (Spanish: "Y además/Vos sos el sol/Despacio también/Podés ser la luna") have a "clear connection with hippie utopia, still present both in Luis' mind and in the dreams of his generation."
+Kleiman felt that the final lines "And besides/You are the sun/Gently as well/You can be the moon" (Spanish: "Y además/Vos sos el sol/Despacio también/Podés ser la luna") have a "clear connection with hippie utopia, still present both in Luis' mind and in the dreams of his generation."

 "A Starosta, el idiota"

-(English "To Starosta, the Idiot") In the final verses of the song, Spinetta sings "The idiot/there's nothingI can do for him/He will burn/staring at the sun/And this is the story of the one who's waiting/to awake/Let's get out of here" (Spanish: "El idiota/ya nada puedo hacer por él/él se quemará/mirando al sol/y es esta la historia del que espera/para despertar/vámnos de aquí").
+(English "To Starosta, the Idiot") In the final verses of the song, Spinetta sings "The idiot/I can't help him any longer/He'll burn/staring at the sun" (Spanish: "El idiota/ya nada puedo hacer por él/él se quemará/mirando al sol").
 Daniel Mecca and Martina Nudelman of Clarín felt that these lyrics "pose, as a synthesis, the root of the poetic concept of Spinetta: to not remain fixed in one place."
-In the psychedelic interlude, towards the end a small portion of the recording of "She loves you" by The Beatles can be heard.
+In the psychedelic interlude, towards the end a small portion of the recording of "She Loves You" by the Beatles can be heard.